SJ23 Tech Tip C10, (Updated 2020-02-10) Bob Schimmel, Bill Ward.

 INDEX - Ceramic Marine Head, Portable Black Water Tank

-Panache has been lain on her side several times in various unexpected gusts.
+Panache has been knocked on her side several times in unexpected gusts.
 Probably because the skipper was paying attention to the wrong thing, again!
-Fortunately it was on her port side, both times, and the back of the head was supported.
-I say fortunately because the head was only marginally secured at the time and I shouldn't have to describe what a mess a starboard slam dunk would make!
+Fortunately the first two times were on her port side where the back of the head is supported by the berth wall behind it.
+I say fortunate because the head was only secured by the corner brackets at the time.
+I shouldn't have to describe what a mess a starboard slam dunk would make!

-Variations of this technique can be applied to the head on your boat as not all are designed the same.
-The trick is to make it very strong and quick to secure.
+Variations of the following technique can be applied to the head on your boat as not all porta-potties are designed the same.
+The trick is to make it very strong and convenient to secure.

 PS: The wire ring in the photo has nothing to do with sailing.
 It was used to attach a lift ticket to my ski jacket.
-By the end of a ski season it is not uncommon to have 10 tickets glued to the same ring.
+By the end of a ski season it is not uncommon to have 10 tickets glued to the same ring, one over the other.
 It was bugging me so I ripped it off and ended up in the photo by accident.
 Now you know.

 KEEP THE COMMODE FRESH - There is nothing worse than a head that smells.
 It is better to do something about the problem just after the "paper work" is done, than leave it for later.
 So I screwed a 2" ABS pipe in the back corner of the head compartment to drop a bowl brush in.
 The bottom is left open for ventilation and cleaning.
 Aaagh!
 Enough said.

 A SLICK IDEA: My wife and I really didn't like the head under the V berth.
-It's a hard place to get to, especially when someone is sleeping in the V berth, and the headroom (no pun intended) is pretty short.
-Plus, the floor space under that removable board can provide a LOT of quality storage without a potty there!
+It's a hard place to get to, especially when someone is sleeping in the V berth, and the headroom (no pun intended) is pretty low.
+Plus, the floor space under that removable board can provide a LOT of quality storage without a porta-potty there!

 The porta-potty we have is kind of small.
 One with a bigger tank would be better.
 Alas, it works so replacing it with something bigger is not much of a priority.
 Just my thoughts on how I solved the potty problem.
 Bill Ward.